FAO League: History

 Since the inception of the FAO League, a total of five clubs have been crowned champions.
 Sunrise have won the most titles in league history, being crowned champions four times.
-Odisha Police have won the league twice whereas East Coast Railway, Sports Odisha, Radha Gobinda Club, and Radha Raman Club have won it once.
+Odisha Police have won the league twice whereas East Coast Railway, Sports Odisha, Radha Gobinda Club, and Radha Raman Club have each won it once.

-In a total competition revamp, FAO League was converted to a three tier first division highest level footballing league of the state in 2018.
+In a total competition revamp, FAO League was converted to a threeptier first division highest level footballing league of the state in 2018.
 The First Division League currently has three tiers, Diamond, Gold and Silver leagues, followed by the Second Division.